-The Marriott Waikoloa has a number of advantages and may be the better choice if you have kids with fun glass-bottomed boat tours off the beach, plenty of lounge chairs, some shaded which is a bonus under the hot sun and it is close proximity to lava beach club restaurant.
-It is also an easy walk to the Queens marketplace which has food court options and large ABC.
-There is a Hilton close by but the Marriott is the better option.
+The Marriott Waikoloa has a number of advantages and may be the better choice if you have kids with fun glass-bottomed boat tours off the beach, plenty of lounge chairs, some shaded, which is a bonus under the hot sun, and it is close to lava beach club restaurant.
+It is also an easy walk to the Queens marketplace which has food court options and a large ABC.
+There is a Hilton close by, but the Marriott is the better option.

 9. Kaua’i Marriott Resort

 Kaua’i Marriott Resort is an older property but sits right on the bay and has beautiful gardens and a pool that may well be the largest in Hawaii.
-The beach is right in front of the hotel and the view across the bay to the mountains is magical and it’s a convenient and safe swimming beach for the kids.
-There are a couple of good restaurants on property and several others within walking distance.
+The beach is right in front of the hotel, and the view across the bay to the mountains is magical, and it’s a convenient and safe swimming beach for the kids.
+There are a couple of good restaurants on the property and several others within walking distance.

 10. Koloa Landing Resort at Poipu, Autograph Collection

 Koloa Landing is great because of how nice and new it is, but it isn’t right on the beach, which is a major disadvantage.
 You have to walk across Poipu Beach Road/Hoonani Road and then climb down to get to the shore, which is really only lava rocks.
 There is no sand, just black rocks which is pretty bleak.
 If you want a beach, you’ll have to go drive east or west to one of the public beaches.